 2) Either:

-- SIB15 of the serving cell indicates for that frequency one or more MBMS SAIs included in the MBMS User Service Description (USD) [22] of this service; or
+- SIB15 of the serving cell indicates for that frequency one or more MBMS SAIs included in the MBMS User Service Description (USD) (see 3GPP TS 26.346 [22]) of this service; or

 - SIB15 is not broadcast in the serving cell and that frequency is included in the USD of this service.

-If the UE is capable either of MBMS Service Continuity or of SC-PTM reception and is receiving or interested to receive an MBMS service provided on a downlink only MBMS frequency, the UE may consider cell reselection candidate frequencies at which it can not receive the MBMS service to be of the lowest priority during the MBMS session [2], as long as the above mentioned condition 1) is fulfilled for the cell on the MBMS frequency which the UE monitors and as long as the above mentioned condition 2) is fulfilled for the serving cell.
+If the UE is capable either of MBMS Service Continuity or of SC-PTM reception and is receiving or interested to receive an MBMS service provided on a downlink only MBMS frequency, the UE may consider cell reselection candidate frequencies at which it can not receive the MBMS service to be of the lowest priority during the MBMS session (see MFA TS 36.300 [2]), as long as the above mentioned condition 1) is fulfilled for the cell on the MBMS frequency which the UE monitors and as long as the above mentioned condition 2) is fulfilled for the serving cell.

 NOTE: An example scenario in which the previous down-prioritisation may be needed concerns the case the MBMS frequency is a downlink only carrier on which camping is not possible, while the UE can only receive this MBMS frequency when camping on a subset of cell reselection candidate frequencies.

-If the UE is not capable of MBMS Service Continuity but has knowledge on which frequency an MBMS service of interest is provided, it may consider that frequency to be the highest priority during the MBMS session [2] as long as the reselected cell is broadcasting SIB13.
+If the UE is not capable of MBMS Service Continuity but has knowledge on which frequency an MBMS service of interest is provided, it may consider that frequency to be the highest priority during the MBMS session (see MFA TS 36.300 [2]) as long as the reselected cell is broadcasting SIB13.

-If the UE is not capable of MBMS Service Continuity but has knowledge on which downlink only frequency an MBMS service of interest is provided, it may consider cell reselection candidate frequencies at which it can not receive the MBMS service to be of the lowest priority during the MBMS session [2] as long as the cell on the MBMS frequency which the UE monitors is broadcasting SIB13.
+If the UE is not capable of MBMS Service Continuity but has knowledge on which downlink only frequency an MBMS service of interest is provided, it may consider cell reselection candidate frequencies at which it can not receive the MBMS service to be of the lowest priority during the MBMS session (see MFA TS 36.300 [2]) as long as the cell on the MBMS frequency which the UE monitors is broadcasting SIB13.

 NOTE: The UE considers that the MBMS session is ongoing using the session start and end times as provided by upper layers in the USD i.e. the UE does not verify if the session is indicated on MCCH.

 In case UE receives RRCConnectionReject with deprioritisationReq, UE shall consider current carrier frequency and stored frequencies due to the previously received RRCConnectionReject with deprioritisationReq or all the frequencies of EUTRA to be the lowest priority frequency (i.e. lower than any of the network configured values) while T325 is running irrespective of camped RAT.
-The UE shall delete the stored deprioritisation request(s) when a PLMN selection is performed on request by NAS [5].
+The UE shall delete the stored deprioritisation request(s) when a PLMN selection is performed on request by NAS (see 3GPP TS 23.122 [5]).

 NOTE: Connecting to CDMA2000 does not imply PLMN selection.

 NOTE: UE should search for a higher priority layer for cell reselection as soon as possible after the change of priority.
-The minimum related performance requirements specified in TS 36.133 [10] are still applicable.
+The minimum related performance requirements specified in MFA TS 36.133 [10] are still applicable.

 The UE shall delete priorities provided by dedicated signalling when: